ArtiPedia/blog-v3/_posts/2016-05-31-optimize-fontawesome.md

 Read: [Why did I choose Jekyll over WordPress?!](/why-jekyll-over-wordpress/){: target="_blank"}

 Since fontawesome is a huge file, we have to trim it down to our needs.
-If we are using only 10 icons then why do we need to load 100 other icons?
+If we are using only 10 icons then why should we load 100 other icons?
 The size of font awesome web font is 90KB by the time I'm writing this article.
 Added to that, minified font awesome css is 30KB.
 So overall 120KB!
 What I'm trying is to reduce this to below 12KB which is more than **90%** compression!!

 Imagine how fast the icons will load!
 After implementing this, my website scored 89% on Google pagespeed insights.
 It used to be 52%!